A Past Unravelled

 The contours of the terrain visible on the horizon faithfully adhere to real geographical topography, and a discernible structure depicted amidst distant mountains is likely a representation of Somoskő Castle.
 It is not only the location of the castle that corresponds to that of Somoskő, but is also identified in other vedute with similar perspectives, accompanied by inscriptions confirming the location.

-Image Source: Abraham Ortelius - Fülek 1593-as ostroma (The 1593 Siege of Fülek) (detail)
+Somoskő Castle in the Distance Image Source: Abraham Ortelius - Fülek 1593-as ostroma (The 1593 Siege of Fülek) (detail)

 (CONTERFACTVR DER VOESTVNG VILLECK.
 WIE DIE VON DEN CHRISTEN BELEGERT VND ERÖBERT.)